MooVC/MooVC.Architecture/README.md

 - Changed constructors for Ddd.DomainEvent to private protected (**Breaking Change**).
 - Changed data type for TimeStamp properties of Message, Ddd.DomainException and Ddd.Services.Reconciliation.IEventSequence to DateTimeOffset (**Breaking Change**).
 - Changed all exceptions to properly implement ISerializable.
+- Changed Cqrs.Services.IQueryEngine to only support async variants of each operation (**Breaking Change**).
 - Changed Ddd.Services.AggregateNotFoundException property AggregateId of type Guid to Aggregate of type Reference<TAggregate> (**Breaking Change**).
 - Changed Ddd.Services.AggregateVersionNotFoundException property Aggregate of type VersionedReference to type VersionedReference<TAggregate> (**Breaking Change**).
 - Changed Ddd.Services.ConcurrentMemoryRepository so that it is no longer serializable (**Breaking Change**).